Ran-n/config/README.md

     - "scripts.csv" are the list of scripts to be downloaded.
     - "arquivos.csv" are the list of files to be saved as part of the config.

+## Future
-## xFCR
+### xFCR

-- Make the autoinstall packages script
+- [X] Make the autoinstall packages script.
-- Create a setup script that creates the soft link to ran-config to wherever in the path you want it to be.
+- [X] Create a soft link to rconfig to wherever in the path you want it to be.

-- Divide paste into normal paste and setup so that setup makes the install of the programs and also the link and downloads the scripts.
+- [X] Divide paste into normal paste and setup so that setup makes the install of the programs and also the link and downloads the scripts.
-- Set the internacionalization messages in a separate file.
+- [ ] Set the internacionalization messages in a separate file.
-- Implement whiptail or dialog (maybe not cuz requires to be installed and all that).
+- [ ] Implement whiptail or dialog (maybe not cuz requires to be installed and all that).

-## Improvements
+### Improvements

-- Instead of copying and then removing the excluded files, make it so they are not copied in the first place.
+- [ ] Exclude Files: Instead of copying and then removing them, make it so they are not copied in the first place.
-- Check if files where changed regards to the actual version saved in 7z files.
+- [ ] Check if files where changed regards to the actual version saved in 7z files before rezipping.
-- Make files have an option to be distro dependant, some like /etc/pacman.conf are only needed in arch distros and non on debian based for example.
+- [ ] Make files have an option to be distro dependant, some like /etc/pacman.conf are only needed in arch distros and non on debian based for example.
 Right now theres no way of discriminating by distro like there is on progs.csv.

 ## [Donations 🙇🙇](https://github.com/Ran-n/doc/blob/main/doaz%C3%B3ns.md)